shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

         - Questions:
             - How do you respond to unplanned operational events
             - How is escalation managed when responding to unplanned operational events
-    - Key AWS Services:
+    - Key AWS Services: CloudWatch

-- Definition
-- Best Practices
-- Key AWS Services
-- Resource

 {: .img_middle_hg}